equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 .. topic:: MAX_RUNNING_RSH

 	The keyword MAX_RUNNING_RSH controls the maximum number of simultaneous jobs running when using the RSH option in QUEUE_SYSTEM.
-It MAX_RUNNING_RSH exceeds the total capacity defined in RSH_HOST, it will automatically be truncated to that capacity.
+If MAX_RUNNING_RSH exceeds the total capacity defined in RSH_HOST, it will automatically be truncated to that capacity.